 Agricultural activity takes place within a wider social, environmental and economic context, and so any attempt at compiling a list of the laws which affect agriculture necessarily goes beyond the laws administered by the Department of Agriculture, Land Reform and Rural Development (DALRRD).
 The reader will find two lists of legislation: one of laws pertaining immediately to agriculture, and a second list of other legislation.
 The latter could be more exhaustive, but at the expense of its helpfulness.

 Several websites will be of assistance to the reader, like www.gov.za, www.polity.org.za and www.acts.co.za.
 Information can also be found on related / relevant websites e.g. to find out more about the Meat Safety Act, visit the website of the Red Meat Abattoir Association – www.rmaa.co.za; if you are looking for information about the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), visit www.cites.org etc.

-In no way is this chapter meant to take the place of professional legal aid, and you are encouraged to consult a qualified practitioner should you be requiring legal expertise.
+In no way is this page meant to take the place of professional legal aid, and you are encouraged to consult a qualified practitioner should you be requiring legal expertise.

 Find “Legislation and legal procedures” under the “Resource Centre” option at www.dalrrd.gov.za.